 - a reference to the contractually guaranteed Paris photographer you’ll be working with;

 - the date and start time(s);

-- hours of photography coverage;
+- amount of photography coverage;

 - the number of edited high-resolution (print-ready) photos you should expect;

-In addition, many photo studios will specify …
+Also, many local studios will specify

 - a minimum number of photo locations;